Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 # Background

 Before the winter break, The Buck had a one-night stand with Shelly Young.
 The morning after, filled with regret, The Buck told Young he had made a mistake and could never see her again.
-Young played it cool---but decided that if Buckner's long-time girlfriend were out of the picture, she and The Buck could be together.
+Young played it [[Cool]]---but decided that if Buckner's long-time girlfriend were out of the picture, she and The Buck could be together.

 Young's obsession reached its peak in early February, when she found a book of spells in the university library.
 Inspired, she gathered up supplies and attempted to summon a revenge demon.
 Shelly lacked the skill and experience to summon the demon she sought but but she did manage to summon something\...else.
 Evelyn Bradshaw was murdered by Eric Clevinger in the same dorm room 40 years before.
 When Shelly lifted the veil, she allowed this vengeful spirit to enter our world.
 Mistaking Evelyn for the demon, Shelly told her an elaborate tale of Candy's infidelities and sent the spirit off to kill her.
 When Evelyn watched the couple, she discerned the truth and killed Buckner instead.